open-pioneer/trails-starter/docs/reference/Services.md

 > This can often be worked around by fixing the design: common functionality needs to move to a shared service.
 > In the future, we could consider implementing lazy references (see [Internal Documentation](../internals/ServiceLayer.md)).

+## Overriding services

+Applications can override services from other packages, see [Reference](./Package.md#overrides).

 ## TypeScript Integration

 It is recommended, but not required, to author all services in TypeScript.